OpenStackSanDiego/ServiceChains/Exercise #2.md

 ## Service Chaining

-Next, use MidoNet L2-insertion to enable service chaining.
-Specifically, protect the web-server by redirecting traffic to the NetMon instance for inspection of web-server traffic.
+Next, use MidoNet L2-insertion again service chain the Snort instanace.
+Specifically, reuse the NetMon instance for inspection of web-server traffic again, and follow up by chaining the Snort instance.

 * Log into the physical OpenStack controller via SSH (ewrXXX.openstacksandiego.us)